Harry142/house-price/README.md

 Copy code
 python predict.py
 The predictions will be saved to the predictions directory.
-Results
-The best performing model was a Gradient Boosting Regressor with a mean absolute error of $100,000 on the test data.

 Screenshot
 Map of Melbourne showing house prices